Acquisition of 21st Century Fox by Disney: Road to completion (July 2018–March 2019)

 By December 14, the merger was subjected to regulation in Mexico, where Disney/Fox would account for 27.8% of content distribution across all genres.
 Disney would own 73% of all sports channels in Mexico.
-On January 31, Mexico's Federal Commission of Economic Competition (COFECE) approved the Disney–Fox deal after Disney agreed to sell its stake in Walt Disney Studios Sony Pictures Releasing de México, a Mexican film distributor, to Sony Pictures Entertainment Motion Picture Group.
+On January 31, Mexico's Federal Commission of Economic Competition (COFECE) approved the Disney–Fox deal after Disney agreed to sell its part in the Mexican distribution joint venture, Walt Disney Studios Sony Pictures Releasing de México, to Sony Pictures Entertainment Motion Picture Group.

-On January 7, 2019, the registration statement for "New Fox", under the name Fox Corporation, was filed with the U.S. Securities and Exchange Commission.
+On January 7, 2019, the registration statement for Fox Corporation, was filed with the U.S. Securities and Exchange Commission.

-On January 11, it was reported that the deal is expected to close by either February or March 2019.
-However, on January 30, in a SEC filing by Disney, it was reported that the deal is expected to close by June 2019.
+On January 11, it was reported that the deal was expected to close by either February or March 2019.
+However, on January 30, in a SEC filing by Disney, it was reported that the deal was expected to close by June 2019.

-Bob Iger met with Brazil's antitrust regulator CADE on February 12, 2019 to discuss the Disney–Fox deal.
-However, a decision on the deal still could not be reached.
-However, on February 20, Bloomberg said CADE will make its ruling on the Disney–Fox deal on February 27, 2019.
-On February 21, Bloomberg reported Disney will divest Fox Sports in Brazil and Mexico to get approval in these countries.
-The two countries are among the last major hurdles for the Disney–Fox deal.
-On February 27, Brazil's antitrust agency CADE approved the merger with conditions requiring Disney to divest Fox Sports Brazil among other measures.
+Iger met with CADE on February 12, 2019, to discuss the deal.
+However, a decision on it still could not be reached.
+However, on February 20, Bloomberg said CADE would make its ruling on the deal on February 27.
+On February 21, Bloomberg reported Disney would divest Fox Sports in Brazil and Mexico to get approval in these countries, which were among the last major hurdles for the Disney–Fox deal.
+On February 27, CADE approved the merger with conditions requiring the aforementioned divestiture of the Brazilian Fox Sports, among other measures.
 The regulator said it coordinated with regulators in Mexico and Chile in evaluating the transaction.
-Brazil's approval clears one of the final hurdles, allowing the deal to be completed in March.
+Brazil's approval cleared one of the final hurdles, allowing the deal to be completed in March.